hmil/tslint-override/README.md

 Here are some reasons to use this rule:
 - You may want to override a method, but introduce a typo in the method name and end up creating a new method by accident.
-- You accidentally override a method of a base class because the method you just added shares the same name and signature.
+- You accidentally override a method of a base class because the method you just added shares the same name and has a compatible signature.
-- A library author introduces a new method to a base class, which happens to share the name and signature of a method of your own.
+- A library author introduces a new method to a base class, which gets accidentally overridden by a method you wrote in a subclass in the past.

 ## How